You are here

 Seeking revenge against bullies is not a good idea.
 Using violence to solve problems only makes things worse and can put you in more danger.

 You deserve help.
 If bullying is impacting you to the point where you're struggling to cope and thinking about hurting yourself, contact your local crisis service.
-Crisis Services Canada has a 24/7 suicide prevention and support line, and a text chat service from 4pm-midnight.
+Talk Suicide Canada has a 24/7 crisis and support line, and a text chat service from 4pm-midnight (ET).

 “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying ‘I will try again tomorrow.’” – Mary Anne Radmacher